 Scientists are searching for Earth-like planets by searching near Jupiter-like planets.
 Using data from NASA’s Kepler mission, scientists have identified 63 candidate hot Jupiter systems, but currently have not found any evidence for nearby companion planets.

-The team, led by Jason Steffen of the Fermilab Center for particle Astrophysics, used data from NASA’s Kepler mission to look at so-called “hot Jupiter” planets—those roughly Jupiter-sized planets with orbital periods of about three days.
+The team, led by Jason Steffen of the Fermilab Center for Particle Astrophysics, used data from NASA’s Kepler mission to look at so-called “hot Jupiter” planets—those roughly Jupiter-sized planets with orbital periods of about three days.
 If a Jupiter-like planet has been discovered by a slight dimming of brightness in the star it orbits as it passes between the star and Earth, it is then possible—within certain parameters—to determine whether the hot-Jupiter has any companion planets.

 Of the 63 candidate hot Jupiter systems identified by Kepler, the research team did not find any evidence for nearby companion planets.
 There are several possible explanations.
 One is that there are no companion planets for any of these hot Jupiters.
 Another is that the companions are too small in either size or mass to be detected using these methods.
-Lastly it is possible that there are companion planets, but that the configuration of their orbits makes them undetectable using these methods.
+Lastly, it is possible that there are companion planets, but the configuration of their orbits makes them undetectable using these methods.